ericoletsgo/VeracityCheck/README.md

     - Use the learned embeddings to assess the similarity of a news article's language with known reliable and unreliable sources.
     - Combine word2vec-based similarity scores with other classification models to enhance the overall fake news detection system.
     - Incorporate sentiment analysis techniques to identify biased language and opinions within news articles.

+For classification:

+• MultiNomial Naive Bayes - classifier algorithm

+• **Support Vector Machine - used to train model**

+• **Passive Aggressive Classifier - online algorithm that learns from massive streams of data.
+The idea is to get an example, update the classifier, and throw away the example.**

+**Count Vectorizer - The count vectorizer tokenizes a collection of documents and builds a vocabulary of unique words.
+It can also encode new documents using this vocabulary.**

+**Tfidf Transformer - enrich dataset; “term frequency-inverse document frequency”, meaning the weight assigned to each token not only depends on its frequency in a document but also how recurrent that term is in the entire corpora.**

 # Evaluation Metrics